MicrosoftDocs/entra-docs/docs/identity/authentication/how-to-register-passkey-authenticator.md

 :::image type="content" border="true" source="media/howto-authenticate-passwordless-passkey-android/passkey-android-delete.png" alt-text="Screenshot of the passkey delete option in Microsoft Authenticator for Android devices.":::

 > [!NOTE]
-> You also need to delete the passkey from [My Security info](https://aka.ms/mysecurityinfo).
+> You also need to delete the passkey from [Security info](https://mysignins.microsoft.com/security-info).

 ### Troubleshooting